 E.g. A Household Guard Model attempts to Attack a Marksman Clone.
 Between the two Models there are 2 Force Grown Drones with the Shield Special Rule making it impossible to draw a line from any point of the Household Guard's base to any part of the Marksman Clone's base without it going through the bases of the Drones.
-In this case the Household Guard Model is not Engaging the Marksman Clone as the Droneing Models from "Attacking Through" and selecting the Marksman Clone as a legal target.
+In this case the Household Guard Model is not Engaging the Marksman Clone as the Drones' Shield Special Rule prohibits the Attacking Models from "Attacking Through" and selecting the Marksman Clone as a legal target.